-James heads up our Sales Team, supporting the work of our consultants at TransIndus HQ.
+James heads up our team at TransIndus HQ.

 Originally from Snowdonia in North Wales, after graduating with a Masters degree in Physics from Manchester University James moved to Canada to pursue a life in the mountains, working in the outdoor guiding and ski industry for many years.
 In his late 20s, he began leading tour groups across Central Asia, the Indian Subcontinent and Southeast Asia, in some of the most adventurous regions on the planet.
 Only when he moved back to the UK in 2009 did he begin a more conventional office-based career in travel, but the desire to get out the road has not in the least diminished!
 His recent trips include visits to Japan & Kyrgyzstan.